AdaptivMCP/AdaptivMCP/docs/human/ARCHITECTURE_AND_SAFETY.md

 - `approval_policy.write_actions.toggle_tool`: the name of the tool that toggles the write flag.

-Controllers can call `get_server_config` at the start of a session to decide whether they need to request user approval for writes.
 Controllers can call `get_server_config` at the start of a session to decide whether they need to request user approval for writes, and can use `get_latest_branch_status` to understand the current branch head's PR and workflow state before attempting CI fixes.

 ## 4. Controller-aware branch and ref scoping